neondatabase/website/content/docs/introduction/billing.md

 ## Project storage

 _Project storage_ is the total volume of data and history stored in your Neon project, measured in gibibyte hours (GiB-hours).
-It includes both the current data size and the history of data changes over time.
-Project storage includes:
+It includes the following:

 - **Current data size**